Support Planning (Carers)

 Support planning when the carer has substantial difficulty engaging

-If a carer has substantial difficulty being involved in any Care and Support process you must take all reasonable steps to maximise their involvement.
+If a carer has substantial difficulty being involved in any Care and Support process you must take all reasonable steps to ensure their involvement.

 You must: